-The amount of points an applicant/project receives on Part B is not impacted by the number of "Potential safety hazards" and "Countermeasures" documented in the application.
+The amount of points an applicant/project receives on this sub-questions is not impacted by the number of "Potential safety hazards" and "Countermeasures" documented in the application.

-- Applications only documenting one "Potential safety hazard" / "Countermeasure" have the potential of receiving full points as long as they can fully meet the scoring criteria and demonstrate that implementing only one countermeasure is appropriate to fully address the existing hazards. - Applications documenting numerous "Potential safety hazards" / "Countermeasures" should not automatically receive additional or full points.
-It is up to the applicant to demonstrate that each safety hazard is relevant to the non-motorized users in the project limits and that each countermeasure being funded by the project is necessary to mitigate the potential for future crashes. - Projects that appear to include elements/costs with few or no safety benefits should not receive as many points as projects with highly effective & efficient use of limited funding.
+Applications only documenting one "Potential safety hazard" / "Countermeasure" has the potential of receiving full points as long as it can fully meet the scoring criteria and demonstrate that implementing only one countermeasure is appropriate to fully address the existing hazards.

+- Applications documenting numerous "Potential safety hazards" / "Countermeasures" should not automatically receive additional points.
+It is up to the applicant to demonstrate that each safety hazard is relevant to the non-motorized users in the project limits and that each countermeasure being funded by the project is necessary to mitigate the potential for future crashes. - Projects that appear to include elements/costs with little safety benefits should not receive as many points as projects with highly effective & efficient use of limited funding.

-- Evaluate the level to which the applicant demonstrated that they analyzed the past crash/safety data trends and appropriately selected safety countermeasure(s) with proven track record(s) for addressing the past trends. - Evaluate the level to which the applicant demonstrated that each proposed safety countermeasure(s) is appropriate to mitigate the potential for future non-motorized crashes in the area of the project.
+- Evaluators are to evaluate the level to which the applicant demonstrated that they analyzed the past crash/safety data trends and appropriately selected safety countermeasure(s) with proven track record(s) for addressing the past trends. - Evaluators are to evaluate the level to which the applicant demonstrated each proposed safety countermeasure(s) is appropriately included in the project to mitigate the potential for future nonmotorized crashes in the area of the project.

 Points Applicant's ability to demonstrate the project will remedy (one or more) potential safety hazards with the project limits.
-9-10 Points The applicant clearly and convincingly demonstrates that: the proposed countermeasure(s) have a proven track record for addressing the past crash/safety needs addressed in Part A, the applicant has described remedies for each need addressed in Part A, AND the proposed implementation of the countermeasure(s) should fully mitigate the potential for future non-motorized crashes in the area of the project.
-6-8 Points The applicant demonstrates fairly well that: • the proposed countermeasure(s) have a proven track record for addressing the past crash/safety needs addressed in Part A, AND • the proposed implementation of the countermeasure(s) should significantly (but not fully) mitigate the potential for future non-motorized crashes in the area of the project.
-3-5 Points The applicant adequately demonstrates that: • the proposed countermeasure(s) can address the past crash/safety needs addressed in Part A, AND • the proposed implementation of the countermeasure(s) should somewhat mitigate the potential for future non-motorized crashes in the area of the project.

-1-2 Points The applicant minimally demonstrates that: • the proposed countermeasure(s) can address the past crash/safety needs addressed in part A, AND • there are doubts as to whether the implementation of the proposed countermeasure(s) will mitigate the potential for future non-motorized crashes in the area of the project.
-0 Points Evaluators can award a score of zero if they believe that the application does not in any way prove the safety need of the proposed project and the countermeasures explained do not have the potential to mitigate future collisions.
+10-13 Points The applicant clearly and convincingly demonstrates that: the proposed countermeasure(s) have a proven track record for addressing the past crash/safety needs addressed in Part A, the applicant has described remedies for each need addressed in Part A, AND the proposed implementation of the countermeasure(s) should fully mitigate the potential for future non-motorized crashes in the area of the project.
+7-9 Points The applicant demonstrates fairly well that: the proposed countermeasure(s) have a proven track record for addressing the past crash/safety needs addressed in Part A, the proposed countermeasure(s) should significantly (but not fully) mitigate the potential for future non-motorized crashes in the area of the project.
+4-6 Points The applicant somewhat demonstrates that: the proposed countermeasure(s) address the past crash/safety needs addressed in Part A, the proposed implementation of the countermeasure(s) should somewhat mitigate the potential for future non-motorized crashes in the area of the project.
+1-3 Points The applicant minimally demonstrates that: the proposed countermeasure(s) have a track record for addressing the past crash/safety needs addressed in Part A, there are doubts as to whether the implementation of the proposed countermeasure(s) will mitigate the potential for future non-motorized crashes in the area of the project.
+0 Points Evaluators can award a score of zero if they believe that the application does not prove the safety need of the proposed project and the countermeasures explained do not have the potential to mitigate the potential for future collisions.